-- Ruling on the validity of the arbitration agreement: at the request of a party, the court may rule on the validity of the arbitration agreement; if both the arbitration institution and the court are requested by the parties to rule on the validity of the arbitration agreement, the court shall give the ruling (article 20 of the Arbitration Law). - The issuance and enforcement of interim measures: when interim measures such as an interim injunction, evidence preservation and property preservation are applied during the arbitration, such application shall be forwarded to the competent courts through the arbitration institution for issuance and later enforcement (articles 28 and 46 of the Arbitration Law; articles 81 and 100 of the Civil Procedure Law). - Setting aside an arbitral award: a party to the arbitration may request the competent intermediate people's court to set aside an arbitration award within six months after receipt of the award if such party can furnish evidence to prove the existence of any of the circumstances listed in article 58 of the Arbitration Law (for domestic arbitral awards without foreign-related elements) or in article 274 of the Civil Procedure Law (for domestic arbitral awards with foreign-related elements). - Enforcement of an arbitral award: if one party fails to execute the arbitral award, the other party may apply to a competent court for enforcement (article 62 of Arbitration Law). - Refusing enforcement of an arbitral award: at the enforcement stage of an arbitral award, a party against whom the enforcement is sought can request the court to refuse the enforcement of an arbitral award, if such party can furnish evidence to prove the existence of any of the circumstances listed in article 237 of the Civil Procedure Law (for domestic arbitral awards without foreign-related elements) or in article 274 of the Civil Procedure Law (for domestic arbitral awards with foreign-related elements), or in article 5 of the 1958 New York Convention (for foreign arbitral awards excluding those that are seated in Hong Kong, Macao and Taiwan, which are subject to different arrangements given or concluded).
+- Ruling on the validity of the arbitration agreement: at the request of a party, the court may rule on the validity of the arbitration agreement; if both the arbitration institution and the court are requested by the parties to rule on the validity of the arbitration agreement, the court shall give the ruling (article 20 of the Arbitration Law). - The issuance and enforcement of interim measures: when interim measures such as interim injunction, evidence preservation and property preservation are applied during the arbitration, such application shall be forwarded to the competent courts through the arbitration institution for issuance and later enforcement (articles 28 and 46 of the Arbitration Law; article 81 and 100 of the Civil Procedure Law). - Setting aside an arbitral award: a party to the arbitration may request the competent intermediate people's court to set aside an arbitration award within six months after receipt of the award, if such party can furnish evidence to prove the existence of any of the circumstances listed in article 58 of the Arbitration Law (for domestic arbitral awards without foreign-related elements) or in article 274 of the Civil Procedure Law (for domestic arbitral awards with foreign-related elements). - Enforcement of an arbitral award: if one party fails to execute the arbitral award, the other party may apply to a competent court for enforcement (article 62 of Arbitration Law). - Refusing enforcement of an arbitral award: at the enforcement stage of an arbitral award, a party against whom the enforcement is sought can request the court to refuse the enforcement of an arbitral award, if such party can furnish evidence to prove the existence of any of the circumstances listed in article 237 of the Civil Procedure Law (for domestic arbitral awards without foreign-related elements) or in article 274 of the Civil Procedure Law (for domestic arbitral awards with foreign-related elements), or in Article 5 of 1958 New York Convention (for foreign arbitral awards excluding that are seated in Hong Kong, Macao and Taiwan, which are subject to different arrangements given or concluded).

-Interim relief
+29 Interim relief

-29 | Do arbitrators have powers to grant interim relief?
+Do arbitrators have powers to grant interim relief?

-Interim measures, such as an interim injunction, evidence preservation and property preservation, are allowed before and during the arbitration proceedings.
-However, the arbitrators or the arbitration institution have no powers to issue or enforce evidence preservation and property preservation (articles 26, 46 and 48 of the Arbitration Law).
-Before commencing arbitration proceedings, the application for these interim measures must be directly requested by the parties from the court, where the respondent resides, or where the property or evidence in question is located.
-However, during those arbitration proceedings, the application for these interim measures may only be made through the arbitration institution, and parties to an arbitration may not directly request those interim measures from the courts except in limited circumstances; for example, in arbitration Commission, the Shanghai International Economic and Trade Arbitration Commission, the Shanghai International Economic and Trade Arbitration Commission, the Shenzhen Court of International Arbitration Commission, parties may apply for interim measures directly to the International Commercial Court under the Supreme People's Court during the arbitration proceedings.
+Interim measures such as interim injunction, evidence preservation and property preservation are allowed prior to and during the arbitration proceedings.
+However, the arbitrators or the arbitration institution have no power to issue or enforce the interim measures.
+Prior to the commencement of arbitration proceedings, such application for interim measures shall be directly requested by the parties from the court. in the place where the respondent resides, or where the property or evidence in question is located.
+However, during the arbitration